ICAMS/strucscan/docs/source/prologue/extending.md

 page of the
 repository](https://github.com/ICAMS/strucscan/issues).
-After clicking on the new issue button, there is template already provided for Bug report.
+After clicking on the new issue button, there is template already provided for bug report.
 Please choose this and make sure the necessary fields are filled.
 Once a bug is reported, the status can once again monitored on the issues page.
 Additionally, you are of course very welcome to fix any existing bugs.

 ## New features

-If you have an idea for new feature, you can submit a feature idea through the [issues page of the repository](https://github.com/ICAMS/strucscan/issues).
+If you have an idea for a new feature, you can submit a feature idea through the [issues page of the repository](https://github.com/ICAMS/strucscan/issues).
 After choosing new issue, please choose the template for feature request.
-As much as information as you can provide about the new feauture would be greatly helpful.
-Additionally, you could also work on feature requests already on the issues page.
+Detailed information about the new feauture will be very helpful.
+Additionally, you can work on feature requests on the issues page.
 If you have trouble, or you need help, please
 [send an email](mailto:isabel.pietka@rub.de) and we will be happy to help!
-All of the contributions are greatly appreciated and will be credited in Developers/Acknowledgements page.
+All of the contributions are greatly appreciated and will be credited in the Developers/Acknowledgements section.